 Figure 11.
-Change in the probability of a damaging event in the Valencian Community with respect to the reference period (1976-2005) for the 50th, 60th and 70th damage percentiles and for all models when using the SSP5 socioeconomic scenario.
-Different hatching around bars shows the different percentiles of damage.
+Change in the probability of a damaging event in the Valencian Community with respect to the reference period (1976-2005) for the 50, 60 and 70th damage percentiles and for all models when using the SSP5 socioeconomic scenario.
+Different hatchings around bars show the different percentiles of damage

 Figure 12.
-Change with respect to the reference period (1976-2005) of exceeding the 70th percentile of damage in the Valencian Community for all the models, warming periods and socioeconomic scenarios (SSPs).
-Different hatching around bars shows different warming levels.
+Change with respect to the reference period (1976-2005) of exceeding the 70th percentile of damage in the Valencian Community for all the models, warming periods and socioeconomic scenarios (SSP).
+Different hatchings around bars show different warming levels